michaelklishin/cassandra-chef-cookbook/README.md

 This is an OpsCode Chef cookbook for Apache Cassandra ([DataStax Community Edition](http://www.datastax.com/products/community)).

-It uses officially released Debian packages, provides Upstart service script but has no way to tweak Cassandra configuration parameters using Chef node attributes.
+It uses officially released Debian packages, provides Upstart service script.
+It has limited support for adjustment of Cassandra configuration parameters using Chef node attributes.
 The reason for that is it was created for CI and development environments.
-Attributes will be used in the future, doing so for single-server installations won't be difficult.
+More attributes will be added over time, **feel free to contribute** what you find missing!

-## Apache Cassandra Version
+## Supported Apache Cassandra Version

 This cookbook currently provides